How to get from Hanoi to Sapa

 The advantage of taking the bus is that they are direct.
 Most buses depart from Hanoi city centre and arrive at Sapa town centre, so you won’t have to worry about getting additional transfers.

-If you want to save on accommodation, we recommend that you take a bus with Sao Viet that departs late at night and arrives in Sapa around 06:00 in the morning.
+If you want to save on accommodation, we recommend taking an overnight bus with Sao Viet.
+They depart late at night and arrive in Sapa around 06:00 in the morning.

-The bus trip from Hanoi to Sapa takes 5-6 hours.
+The bus trip from Hanoi to Sapa takes 4 hours 55 minutes to 6 hours 50 minutes.

 Which bus to take?

-There are 3 types of buses you can choose from when travelling from Hanoi to Sapa.
-It’s a 6-hour ride, so it’s important to pick one depending on your preferred level of comfort.
+There are 3 types of buses to choose from when travelling from Hanoi to Sapa.
+It’s a ride that takes 4 hours 55 minutes to 6 hours 50 minutes, so it’s important to pick one depending on your preferred level of comfort.

-- VIP Cabin Bus: An upgrade to the sleeping bus, this comes with cabin-type bunk with curtains that you can close for privacy.
-Fares are from 412,000 VND ($16.50).
+- VIP Cabin Bus: An upgrade to the sleeper bus, this comes with a cabin-style bunk with curtains that you can close for privacy.
+Fares are from 412,000 VND ($15.80).

 Departure and arrival station

-Different companies have varying departure and arrival stations — usually, that’s at their own offices in Hanoi and Sapa.
+Different companies have varying departure and arrival stations — usually, it’s their own offices in Hanoi and Sapa.

-We recommend booking with a company with the most convenient bus stations for you.
+We recommend booking with a company that offers the most convenient bus stations for you.
 Better yet, pick one that offers free hotel pickup and drop-off.

 Bus schedules from Hanoi to Sapa